Injection moulding Design

 Multiples– To reduce both total tooling and part costs where a number of similar parts are required in equal quantities and in the same material, it may be possible to produce a family tool, i.e. all the parts moulded in a single cycle from a single tool.
 Also, where large quantities of a part are required, a multiple cavity tool could be used, i.e. two or more of the same part produced in a single cycle.
 Although the tooling cost would be higher than for a single impression tool, the part price will be lower so making it cost effective.
 The moulder can advise on the optimum configuration.

-There are a number of factors that impact upon part and tooling cost: material selection, section of part, complexity of design, etc. What is certain is that the further down the design/production cycle you are the more costly any alterations become.
-Therefore, it is advisable to get the initial design right for injection moulding and to this end you should involve your injection moulder at the very early stages of the project to ensure correct design and material selection for the given application.
+There are a number of factors that impact upon part and tooling cost: material selection, the section of the part, the complexity of the design, etc. What is certain is that the further down the design/production cycle you are the more costly any alterations become.
+Therefore, it is advisable to get the initial design right for injection moulding and to this end, you should involve your injection moulder at the very early stages of the project to ensure correct design and material selection for the given application.